 Required: No

-Description: Tells the parser the signal_names or bus_labels that are rail signals and their voltage values.
+Description: Defines the signal_names or bus_labels that are rail signals and their voltage values.

-Usage Rules: Under the [Voltages List] keyword are four columns:
+Usage Rules: Under the [Voltage List] keyword are four columns:

-The first column lists the voltage rail name of a signal name.or a bus_label text entry
+The first column lists the voltage rail name of a signal_name or a bus_label found within EMD Pin List or Designator Pin List.

 The second column, V(typ), lists the typ value of the voltage.
-This entry is required
+This entry is required.

 The third column, V(min), lists the min (by magnitude) value of the voltage.
-If missing, ‘NA’ is entered and the default value is V(typ)
+If missing, ‘NA’ is entered, and the default value is V(typ).

 The fourth column, V(max) lists the max (by magnitude) value of the voltage.
-If missing, ‘NA’ is entered and the default value is V(typ)
+If missing, ‘NA’ is entered, and the default value is V(typ).

-Not all names are required to be listed.
-It is permitted to list bus_label voltages that are not defined in the [EMD Pin List] or [Designator Pin List] columns if the bus_label names are different than the associated signal_name names.
+Not all voltage rail names of signal_names or bus_labels found within EMD Pin List or Designator Pin List are required to be listed.

 Other Notes: This keyword can be used in several ways:

-(1) Provides information about expected voltage source values at an [EMD Pin List] and the [Designator Pin List] interfaces for any or all of the named voltages, The EDA tool can override these values.
-This might occur with a SPICE netlist that provides its own sources.
-This might also occur if V(min) and V(max) are not supplied sources (as might occur with a SPICE net list and its sources)
+Provides information about expected voltage source values at [EMD Pin List] and [Designator Pin List] interfaces for any or all the rail signals.
+The EDA tool can override these values.
+This might occur in the following cases:

-(2) Declares external sources at the [EMD Pin List] and/or [Designator Pin List] interfaces for the named voltages,
+With a SPICE netlist that provides its own sources

+If V(min) and V(max) values are not supplied (as might occur with a SPICE net list and its sources)

-(3) Provides information about expected sources, but can be completely overridden by an EDA tool [Model] corner setting for using the typ, min, and max sources that are declared within the [Model] keyword.
+With [Model] corner setting using the typ, min, and max sources that are declared within the [Model] keyword

+Declares external sources at the [EMD Pin List] and/or [Designator Pin List] interfaces for the named voltages.

 Because the [Voltage List] entries may be incomplete or because V(min) and/or V(max) values may be omitted, combinations of the above options are permitted.
-The numerical order above gives and expected priority.

-If [Voltage List] entries are used, they shall be correlated with the corresponding corner values in the EDA tool for [Model] entries.
+In simulation, [Voltage List] entries shall be selected along with the corresponding corner values in [Model] entries.
 That is, V(typ) values should be used with typ corner conditions, V(min) with min corner conditions, and V(max) with max corner conditions.

 In a power aware simulation, voltages will be supplied by the EDA tool at the EMD pins from voltage sources in the board or module that uses the EMD.